Supreme Court will hear Ted Cruz’s challenge of campaign contribution limit

 The Supreme Court has been increasingly supportive of the argument that campaign contributions are a form of political speech, and suspicious of the government’s ability to restrict it.

 The case is FEC v.
-Cruz and will be heard early next year.
+Ted Cruz for Senate.
+Like the others accepted Thursday, it will be heard early next year.

+Among them is a free-speech case from Boston, where the city refused a group’s request to fly a “Christian flag” from one of three flagpoles by City Hall.

+The city occasionally allows groups to fly a flag from one of the poles to commemorate certain events and had extended the courtesy to organizations celebrating gay pride and a visiting foreign delegation.
+In a 12-year period ending in 2017, it approved 284 flag-raisings and did not deny any, according to briefs in the case.